 How to prepare and re-home a rescue dog.

-There is something immensely satisfying in taking in a rescue dog, in many cases someone else has either been unable to cope or it had became a burden or a nuisance
+There is something immensely satisfying in taking in a rescue dog, in many cases someone else has either been unable to cope or it had become a burden or a nuisance

 What does amaze and anger me is that some people take on dogs almost as a fashion accessory and then discard it when it is either no longer cool or convenient.
 See the poem "Do I go back home today"

-The decision to take on a dog should never ever be taken lightly the whole family must buy into the idea or the problems it can cause can be terminal for a relationship that may already be creaking.
+The decision to take on a dog should never ever be taken lightly the whole family must buy into the idea or the problems it can cause can be terminal for a relationship that may already be in decline.

 Dogs can be incredibly perceptive they can suffer from loneliness, anxiety, stress depression, and often grieve for lost pals and owners.